bhoamikhona/react/Section 06/README.md

 - Comparing the [React version of the steps application](./steps/src/App.jsx) to a [Vanilla JS version of the steps application](./steps-vanilla-js.html)
 - NOTE: The button for opening and closing the component is not included in the Vanilla JS implementation.

+### Starting A New Project: The "Far Away" Travel List

+- Overview of what we are going to build.

 ## Author